 Input box Description Local networks Local networks to be connected to the remote site.
-Click on $oldsymbol{\oplus}$ on the right-hand side to add your entry to the list.
+Click on $igoplus$ on the right-hand side to add your entry to the list.
 Remote networks Remote networks to connect to the local area networks.
-Click on $igoplus$ on the right-hand side to add your entry to the list.
+Click on $\oplus$ on the right-hand side to add your entry to the list.
 All of the configured local networks are connected to all of the configured remote networks.
 For IKEv1 connections and IKEv2 connections with the option IKEv2 compatibility mode enabled, the maximum number of combinations is limited to 25.
 There is no limit for IKEv2 with the option IKEv2 compatibility mode disabled.
 Virtual IP pool The remote site is assigned an IP address from the configured IP pool.
 Virtual IP Assign a specific IP address to the remote site.
 The options Remote networks .
 Virtual IP pool and Virtual IP should not be used together IKEv2 compatibility mode Instead of sending all configured local and remote networks through a single tunnel, a single tunnel is created for each connection between two networks (as with IKEv1).
 This option only applies to IKEv2 connections.

-On the Authentication tab you can configure the presets for the following fields:
+On the Authentication tab you can modify the following parameters: